-As part of European Maritime Day’s #EMDInMyCountry, CABFISHMAN partners are hosting a series of events exploring the value and heritage of small-scale fisheries in the Northeast Atlantic.
-Hosted in English, the final event of the series ‘Stories from the sea: Cultural value of Ireland’s coastal communities’ will be held online on Wednesday 14th July, 15:00 – 16:30 BST.
+As part of European Maritime Day’s #EMDInMyCountry, CABFISHMAN partners hosted a series of events exploring the value and heritage of small-scale fisheries in the Northeast Atlantic.
+Hosted in English, the final event of the series ‘Stories from the sea: Cultural value of Ireland’s coastal communities’ was held online on Wednesday 14th July, 15:00 – 16:30 BST.

 Stories from the sea: Cultural value of Ireland’s coastal communities